Table of contents

 Machine condition monitoring background

-Humans are subject to condition monitoring each time when visiting a doctor for a health check.
-To know the general state of health of a patient and to follow the evolution of a disease, several examinations are included depending on the age and condition of the patient.
+Humans are subject to condition monitoring when visiting a doctor for a health check.
+To determine a patient's general health status and track disease progression, various examinations are conducted, depending on the patient's age and condition.

 Generally, a check-up includes: